ALAN-K-BIJU/ContactsManagerApp/README.md

 # 📇 ContactsManagerApp

-**ContactsManagerApp** is a simple Android application built using **Java** that demonstrates how to add, view, and manage contacts using a local database (typically SQLite).
+**ContactsManagerApp** is a simple Android application built using **Java** that demonstrates how to add, view, and manage contacts using a database (Room DB).
 It serves as a practical example for CRUD operations, user input, and database handling in Android.

 ---